 ✔ Nice style and build quality looked good.

 ✔ They are Waterproof.

 ✖ The shoes have no bad side.

 It is the intermediate element between the sole and the body of the shoe itself.
 It is a fundamental part that must go in the direction of the sole in terms of longitudinal torsion while adding two

 factors: the cushioning – its variable thickness will allow absorbing a majority of the shocks – and, above all, the lateral stability.
 This last point is essential because of a rigid midsole – but not too much! – will allow a mid shoe, or even a low one, to acquire greater stability than its size suggests.
-A good omen for your sporting and even technical hikes.
+A good man for your sporting and even technical hikes.
 For the practitioner, this, therefore, means that, in the field,

 My advice: test the lateral torsion of the shoe yourself.
 Grasp it with one hand against the front and the other behind the wheel and perform an opposite twist to try to deform it.
 The harder you struggle to twist it, the better the guarantee of good stability.
 Rigidity will be of interest to two

 categories of riders: either the experienced walker looking for a reliable, responsive, and dynamic shoe that will not slip away in the long term or the walker who needs to be reassured on technical terrain. or mountainous.
 Conversely, the beginner and/or occasional walker, evolving elsewhere than in the mountain, will avoid the too rigid.

 ✔ These are nice shoes and a good fit for feet.